 The Different Types of Pull Downs (Muscles Worked) Compared

-Before going into the specific variations of the pulldown to better understand how the close grip lat pulldown muscles worked differs from others, take a peek at the above diagram that highlights the main grips recommended.
+Before going into the specific variations of the pulldown to better understand how the muscles targeted by the close grip lat pulldown differ from others, take a peek at the above diagram that highlights the main grips recommended.

 Pulldown ‘a’ is a close grip variant, where the palms are facing inward in a neutral grip, simply meaning that the arms are halfway between being pronated and supinated.